 That way, you can be one of the few people who leaps over this final obstacle and finds success in the highly competitive world of dropshipping.

 There are several considerations when choosing a dropship supplier, but the pros focus on four core factors.

 If you can put a big “tick” next to these four features of a great dropshipping supplier, then you’re on the right track.

 - Experienced: You want to know that your dropship supplier is experienced.
 That means they’ve done this before, they know how it works, and they’ve proven themselves to be reliable.
 Suppliers that have been in the game for 10 years or more have to be doing a reasonable job, otherwise they wouldn’t last in what’s a highly competitive industry.
 A quick Google search should reveal background information on the supplier, or you can simply ask them how long they’ve been in business for.

 - No fees: The best dropship suppliers don’t charge hidden fees for dropshipping services.
 Actually, they won’t charge additional fees at all.
 You want a supplier who can see the mutual benefit of a dropshipping partnership and doesn’t see the need to charge extra fees.
 Again, you can ask about fees in your preliminary emails with the supplier, or they might specify it on their website.

 - Fast shipping: Customers today expect fast shipping.
 I’m talking same-day or overnight delivery.
-Obviously this isn’t going to be possible if your dropship supplier is in China and your customers are in the United States.
+Obviously, this isn’t going to be possible if your dropship supplier is in China and your customers are in the United States.
 If that’s the case, then fast shipping would be 10-14 days.
-Whatever the arrangement, you dropship supplier must be able to offer fast shipping so that you can keep your customers happy.
+Whatever the arrangement, your dropship supplier must be able to offer fast shipping so that you can keep your customers happy.

 Quick items delivery is crucial nowadays.
 Giphy.com